CoreumFoundation/coreum/docs/chain/node/run-seed.md

 The doc describes the procedure of creating and running the seed node.

+[Here](https://docs.tendermint.com/v0.34/tendermint-core/using-tendermint.html#seed) you can find additional information about the node type.

 * The [install binaries](../install-cored.md) doc describes the installation process.

 * Set up the CLI environment following the [doc](../cli-env.md).